havelessbemore/circle-ds/docs/interfaces/Queue.md

 # Interface: Queue\<V\>

-Represents a generic collection of key-value pairs with various utility methods to manipulate and interact with the collection.
-This interface abstracts common functionality found in data structures like deques, lists, maps, queues, etc.
+Represents a queue collection of elements.
+A queue allows elements to be added to the end and removed from the front, adhering to the FIFO (First In, First Out) principle.
+This interface extends the `Collection` interface and specifies additional queue-specific operations.

+Queues are commonly used in scenarios where you need to process elements in the order they were added, such as task scheduling, buffering data streams, and breadth-first graph traversal.

 ## Type parameters